EVBTales/EVBTales/AuburnE1.md

 When your fingers begin to prune, and the rumble in your stomach becomes unbearable, you rise from your rest and return to your wagon with shoes and sword in hand.
 “Where have you been?”
 Carden yells at you.
 “We have been waiting for over an hour and you have been off swimming?”
 Getting up in your face, you can tell just how upset Carden is.

-“Hey, relax, Carden .”
+“Hey, relax, Carden.”
 Sacha gets between the two of you.
 “Look.”
 Sacha points to your hands and legs and all notice the severe burns which plague your skin.

 “I-I’m sorry.
 L-let's get going.”
 You push past Carden and gently climb up to onto the cart, ready to go.

 “Carden, a word.”
 Sacha growls and grabs Carden’s arm to walk a little ways away.
 The two of them have a heated conversation out of hearing range while the three of you prepare to leave.
-You decide to grab a small meal while you wait
+You decide to grab a small meal while you wait.

 “I hope you get your memory back soon, Rowen, or I think Carden is going to leave.”
 Fable mumbles to you.

 “Carden has been unstable for a while now and needs to do a little clean up.
 Maybe taking a break for a little while would be good.”
 Onyx offers.
 “We have enough money to hold over for a good few months.”